Advance Directive Form, Free Download 2026

 What is the difference between an advance directive and a DNR order?

-An advance directive is a comprehensive legal document that covers a broad range of medical treatment preferences for situations when you cannot communicate, including mechanical ventilation, artificial nutrition, dialysis, and surgery.
+An advance directive is a detailed legal document that covers a broad range of medical treatment preferences for situations when you cannot communicate, including mechanical ventilation, artificial nutrition, dialysis, and surgery.
 It also designates a healthcare agent to make medical decisions on your behalf.
 A Do Not Resuscitate (DNR) order is a specific medical order signed by a physician that instructs healthcare providers not to perform CPR if your heart stops or you stop breathing.
-A DNR only addresses resuscitation; an advance directive addresses your full spectrum of healthcare wishes.
+A DNR only addresses resuscitation; an advance directive or living will form addresses your full spectrum of healthcare wishes.
 Many people have both: the advance directive provides your overall treatment philosophy, while the DNR translates one specific preference into a physician order that emergency personnel can follow immediately.
 Some states use a POLST (Physician Orders for Life-Sustaining Treatment) form that converts advance directive preferences into actionable medical orders.

 Your healthcare agent (also called a healthcare proxy or medical power of attorney) should be someone you trust completely to follow your wishes, even when emotionally difficult decisions must be made under extreme pressure.
 The ideal agent is a person who understands your values and medical preferences, can communicate assertively with doctors and hospital staff, is geographically accessible (they may need to be present at the hospital), and is emotionally capable of making life-and-death decisions.
 Many people choose a spouse, but that is not always the best choice if your spouse would be too emotionally overwhelmed to advocate effectively.
 Consider a trusted adult child, sibling, or close friend.
 Always name at least one alternate agent in case your primary agent is unavailable.
 Discuss your wishes in detail with your agent before finalizing your advance directive.